RaymondByc/raymondbyc-github.io/index.md

     height: 97px;
 ">

 Hi, my name is Yucai Bai.
-I’m a algorithm engineer at Noah Ark Computer Vision Lab in HUAWEI, and I still focus on the project and technology of the self-driving vehicles.
-I believe L5-level intelligent vehicles will change our live one day.
+I’m an algorithm engineer at Noah Ark Computer Vision Lab in HUAWEI, and I still focus on the project and technology of self-driving vehicles.
+I believe L5-level intelligent vehicles will change our lives one day.
 Before that, we can do a lot.

-In my opinion, the key technology to L5 is simulation, where we can collect the abundant corner-case data to solve long-tailed problems.
-And the simulation also plays a key role in the test environment, which the last chance to save people.
+In my opinion, the key technology to L5 is simulation technology, where we can collect abundant corner-case data to solve long-tailed problems.
+And the simulation also plays a key role in the test environment, which is the last chance to save people.

-So I want find a PhD/Work opportunity about simulation.
+So I want to find a PhD/Work opportunity about simulation.

 ## Education
 ### Sichuan University ( 2017.9 - 2020.8 )